-Like a kid on Christmas morning, I opened a box that Andrew Wyeth’s Helga images.
+Like a kid on Christmas morning, I opened a box with a book that has Andrew Wyeth’s Helga images.
 He is one of my favorite painters.
 I wanted to share my excitement with some friends on Facebook who also love Wyeth’s work.

 The book is Andrew Wyeth: The Helga Pictures, text by John Wilmerding, published by Harry N. Abrams, 1987.

 I opened the book to one of Wyeth’s classic paintings of his neighbor Helga Testorf, and took a quick iPhone snapshot of the two page spread.
 I made a comment and posted it to Facebook, but I set the privacy to “Only me”.